projectshft/sunglasses-io/README.md

 GENERAL PLAN
 - [ ] Create swagger file with required routes
   - [ ] Check goalworthy/uber/petstore for authentication examples for cart
-  - [ ] post api/me/cart/:productId takes a number of items as path parameter
+  - [X] post api/me/cart/:productId takes a number of items as path parameter
+  - [ ] Update brands and products endpoints to have 404 errors
 - [ ] Write test for each endpoint
 - [ ] Make it work